Lenyn Sosa Preview, Player Props: White Sox vs. Tigers

 Lenyn Sosa At The Plate

-- Sosa is batting .191 with three doubles, five home runs and a walk.
+- Sosa is hitting .184 with four doubles, five home runs and a walk.

-- Sosa has had at least one RBI in 22.9% of his games this year (eight of 35), with more than one RBI three times (8.6%).
-He has also accounted for three or more of his team's runs in one contest.
+- Sosa has picked up an RBI in 21.1% of his games this season, with more than one RBI in 7.9% of his games.
+He has also produced three or more runs in one contest.

-- He has scored in eight of 35 games so far this season.
+- He has scored in nine games this season (23.7%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.